Nucleon Isovector Axial Form Factors: Methodology for Extracting the Form Factors

 \subsection{Excited States Spectrum}

 In Fig.~\ref{fig:esc-axial} we show data for the energy gaps, $\Delta E_1$ and $\Delta M_1$ on the two sides of the operator insertion for the various ensembles, including the two physical pion mass ones, $a09m130W$ and $a06m135$.
 The results for $\Delta E_1^{A}$ and $\Delta M_1^{A}$, outputs of the simultaneous fits to all five correlators (insertions of ${A_\mu}$ and $P$) at a given momentum transfer $\bm{p}=2\pi\bm{n}/L$ overlap with the results $\Delta E_1^{A4}$ and $\Delta M_1^{A4}$ obtained from fits to just $C_{A_4}$.
-This indicates that the energy gaps in the simultaneous fits are essentially controlled by $C_{A_4}$.
+This indicates that the energy gaps in the $\Ssim$ fits are essentially controlled by $C_{A_4}$.
 The momentum dependence of the data is consistent with the expectation that the relevant excited states on the two sides are $N(\bm{n}) + \pi(-\bm{n})$ and $N(\bm{0})+\pi(-\bm{n})$.
-This is based on the rough agreement between the data and the corresponding non-interacting energies of these states, $\Delta M_1$ and $\Delta E_1$, shown by the red and dashed blue lines, respectively, and consistent with the PPD hypothesis that the current injects a pion with momentum $\vec q$.
+This is based on the rough agreement between the data and the corresponding noninteracting energies of these states, $\Delta M_1$ and $\Delta E_1$, shown by the dashed red and blue lines, respectively, and consistent with the PPD hypothesis that the currents inject a pion with momentum $\vec q$.